 If you already have a phone when you arrive in Australia you may want to just buy a sim card with a phone plan which you can put into your current mobile phone.
-There are two types of mobile phone accounts you can choose from:

-A prepaid service gives you flexibility because you control how much you spend and can stop using the service any time.
-Pre-paid SIM cards are sold in many shops and supermarkets, as well as by mobile phone providers.
 After an easy set-up process with the provider, you will have a working Australian mobile number which you can top up with credit as needed.
 You can usually top up your prepaid service online or at a range of retail outlets.
-Your mobile phone provider can provide details on how you can top up your service.

-If you will be using your mobile a lot, and will be in Australia for a fixed period of time for study, a contract might work out cheaper for you.
-There are numerous mobile phone operators in Australia, and you can choose from a range of phone plans where you can get the handset with little (if any) up-front cost; you then pay a fixed price per month for a certain amount of calls, text messages and data.
+You can choose from a range of phone plans where you can get the handset with little (if any) up-front cost; you then pay a fixed price per month for a certain amount of calls, text messages and data.

 To see what is best suited to your budget have a look at some of the phone providers below: